We love to use coconut coir as the main ingredient of our microgreen growing media.

 Coco Coir Bricks - What Are They?

-If you are unfamiliar with coconut coir, what it is, where it comes from, how it is processed, its advantages, and the renewable & sustainable properties; in that case, we have published an in-depth article that has become very popular.
+If you are unfamiliar with coconut coir, what it is, where it comes from, how it is processed, its advantages, and its renewable & sustainable properties; in that case, we have published an in-depth article that has become very popular

 Therefore, we won't touch on those topics.
 Instead, we will concentrate on managing coco coir bricks and how much loose coir is contained in a brick.